KalashShah01/A-SHELL-in-C/README.md

 ### Making it look like Shell
-- to make it look like shell, current directory, host name and the username are being found and printed.
+- to make it look like a Linux shell, the current directory, hostname and username are being found and printed.

 ### Parsing and Handling User Input